What you need to know about saving for a car

 Buying a new car can be expensive, and it’s often better to consider saving up for a car rather than taking out a car loan and paying interest.
-On this page, you’ll find out why it might be best to save for a car, how much you might need, how long it could take and learn some of the best ways to save for a new car.
+On this page, you’ll find out why it might be best to save for a car, how much you might need, how long it could take and why opening a high-interest savings account is one of the best ways to save for a new car.

 Why save for a car?